‘Good’ or ‘excellent’ credit score ratings can help you get the best mortgage and loan deals, rent places to live, and take out better credit cards.

 It might seem obvious, but checking and keeping an eye on your credit report and your credit scores is a great place to start if you want to rebuild your credit.
 Understanding your credit report, and the things that impact your credit score, can help you prioritise your finances.
 You can find out more about credit scores and what effects them here.

 Your credit reports are held by the three main credit reference agencies who generate your credit scores.
 The main ones in the UK are Experian, Equifax, and TransUnion.
 You can check your statutory credit reports through the agencies directly.
-But statutory reports don’t show your credit score, so you can also check both of those for free, as often as you’d like to, and without impacting them, using these services:
+But statutory reports don’t show your credit score, so you can also check both of those for free, as often as you’d like to, and without impacting them.

 2. Correct errors on your credit report